MdEhsanulHaqueKanan/MdEhsanulHaqueKanan/README.md

 A complete, end-to-end MLOps project that pairs a powerful serverless backend on AWS with a stunning, modern React and TypeScript frontend.
 This project showcases the ability to build and integrate a full-stack system, delivering a seamless user experience from data input to ML-powered prediction.

 #### Highlights:
-*   Achieved a regression model performance of **R² 0.63** on a challenging, real-world dataset.
+*   **Engineered an End-to-End Prediction Pipeline:** Handled the entire ML workflow from scratch, including feature engineering on a complex real-world dataset, training multiple regression models to achieve an **R² of 0.63**, and serializing the final model for production.
 *   **Engineered a zero-cost prediction infrastructure** using the **AWS Always Free Tier** (Lambda, API Gateway, SЗ), demonstrating cost-conscious cloud architecture.
 *   **Built a full CI/CD pipeline for the backend** using **AWS CodeBuild and GitHub** to automatically containerize and deploy the prediction model.
 *   **Architected a fully decoupled, full-stack system**, with a React/TypeScript frontend communicating with a serverless Python backend via a REST API.